Get a No Obligation Quote Today!

 With trains taking just 28 minutes to London and with 86% of its state schools rated either ‘good’ or ‘outstanding’ according to Ofsted, High Wycombe is becoming a very popular commuter destination for ex-Londoners.
 Those who have jobs in the city but now have (or want) a family are flocking to the Buckinghamshire town, which also boasts relatively modest property prices compared to other commuter towns with fantastic schools.

-The Britannia Bucks & Herts office is located under 45 minutes away from High Wycombe, in Aylesbury.
-They are perfectly located to help with moves throughout Buckinghamshire, Hertfordshire, and Berkshire, as well as destinations further afield.
+The Britannia Movers team are to help with moves throughout Buckinghamshire, Hertfordshire, and Berkshire, as well as destinations further afield.

 Moving to High Wycombe

 Due to being a centre for the wool and furniture industries in times gone by, properties in High Wycombe range from magnificent Victorian detached homes to contemporary newbuilds.
 Those leaving London with families can purchase a four-bedroom detached home for a minimum of £400,000 or a large semi for £310,000.
 Smaller detached and semidetached family homes start at £250,000.
 First-time buyers can get their hands on a two-up two-down terrace for as little as £200,000 and flats start at £155,000 for one bedroom, or £175,00 for two.

 If renting would suit you better in High Wycombe, one bed flats are upwards of £600 pcm and two bedrooms, £795 pcm.
 Terraces start at £900 pcm, and three bed semidetached properties are over £1000 pcm.
 Large family detached homes are over £1400 pcm.

 Schools in High Wycombe